DANCE ARTIST, SCHOLAR, AGITATOR.

 A screendance that explores Afro–Indo relational politics through a choreographic encounter between Odissi and Moko Jumbie practice.
 It follows two figures as they search for connection across unfamiliar movement worlds.

-Sádé Budhlall is a Trinbagonian anti-disciplinary Odissi artist who moves between diasporic embodiment, embodied resistance and decolonial practice.
-Her practice intervenes in the neo-colonial and patriarchal frameworks of reconstructed Indian classical dance through choreopolitical inquiry, re-worlding Odissi through Caribbean embodiment, and opening new political possibilities.
+Sádé Budhlall is a Trinbagonian anti-disciplinary Odissi artist.
+Her dance practice intervenes in the political frameworks of reconstructed Indian ‘classical’ dance, re-worlding Odissi through Caribbean embodiment, and opening new political possibilities for the body and form.